 First and foremost, the Post states clearly that they did not verify the actual Native American identity or tribal enrollment of its respondents.
 Unlike most “minorities,” non-Native Americans have often declared themselves Native American with little or no factual evidence or cultural connection whatsoever.
 Furthermore, 56 percent of those asked said they were not part of any tribal nation or could not name what tribe their ancestors claimed. | Jacqueline Keeler – The Nation

-In 1932, when the name was chosen — and only eight years after Native Americans were granted citizenship to the U.S. — the “Civilization Regulations” were still in effect (1880-1936) that imposed a set of government policies that outlawed Native religions, banned all ceremonies and dances, made leaving a reservation without permission an offence and oversaw the confiscation of culturally significant property.
+In 1932, when the name was chosen — and only eight years after Native Americans were granted citizenship to the U.S. — the “Civilization Regulations” (1880-1936) were still in effect; imposing a set of government policies that outlawed Native religions, banned all ceremonies and dances, made leaving a reservation without permission an offense and oversaw the confiscation of culturally significant property.
 All in an effort to end traditional Native life through forced assimilation (cultural genocide).
 Choosing the term R*dskins was no mistake.
 It solidified the disdain with which Native culture, heritage and life were held and aimed to reduce a diverse group of people to a pejorative.
 Deliberate cultural destruction has no honour.
 And it should have no place to exist in 2020.

 The Washington R*dskins are now changing their name and logo, but even after decades of protesting, organizing and activism from Native American groups for this to happen, it only seemed to come about after other billion-dollar corporations — like FedEx, Nike, Walmart and Target — stopped selling their merchandise or supporting the name.
 The prospect of losing money rather than addressing harmful racist stereotypes seems to have been what finally got them to listen.

 But despite my own personal scepticism about their motivations, it is still an enormously important first step.
 If national sports teams can be so successful at normalizing racism, then they can be equally successful at normalizing its elimination.
-Addressing the harm that popularising racial slurs and stereotypes does, especially with the assistance of millions of dollars in marketing and promotion, is one essential aspect of anti-racism work.
-We must believe Native Americans (and all other communities directly impacted) when they tell us that something is racist, offensive or detrimental to their wellbeing.
-We must not be put off by how big a task it seems or how powerful the opposition to it is.
+Addressing the harm that popularising racial slurs and stereotypes does — especially with the assistance of millions of dollars in marketing and promotion — is one essential aspect of anti-racism work.
+We must believe Native Americans (and all other communities directly impacted) when they tell us that something is racist, offensive or detrimental to their well-being.

 Now is the time to maximise the momentum that has come from the Washington R*dskins finally changing their name.
-Now is the time to end ALL usage of Indigenous imagery, stereotypes, names and logos that are deemed inappropriate by Native American communities.
-Now is the time to do what we can and continue to make a difference.
+We must take this moment to push for an end to ALL usage of Indigenous imagery, stereotypes, names and logos that are deemed inappropriate by Native American communities.
+We must do what we can to continue to make a positive difference.

 Ways To Help: